Xilinx/VMC_Help/HDL/ifft_ssr/README.md

 #### Bypass Reordering

-If Bypass Reorderding is enabled, the output of the FFT block will be ordered in bit/digit reversed order.
-If it is disabled, the output of the FFT block will be ordered in natural order.
+If Input Reorder bypassing is disabled, then IFFT accepts natural input order.

+If Output Reorder bypassing is disabled,
+Then the module takes N samples in natural transposed input order and outputs them in natural order.

 #### Use Corner Bender Or Matrix Transposer